Candidate Exam Handbook

 The Head of Centre has appointed the Exams Officer to manage appeals.
 The Exams Officer is responsible for disseminating information to all candidates and their carers about the appeals procedures and for informing the Head of Centre about the existence and outcome of all such appeals.

 Appeals should be made in writing to the Exams Officer stating the details of the complaint and the reasons for the appeal which should relate to processes rather than to outcomes.
-A copy of the appeal will be given to the teacher(s) concerned in making the assessment, which is the subject of the appeal.
+A copy of the appeal will be given to the teacher(s) concerned in marking the assessment, which is the subject of the appeal.
 The teacher(s) can then respond to the appeal in writing and a copy will be sent to the candidate.
-If the candidate is not happy with the written response, then he may request a personal hearing.
+If the candidate is not happy with the written response, then he or she may request a personal hearing.
 The candidate will be given reasonable notice of the hearing date and will be sent copies of relevant documents to the case (e.g. the marks given, the assessments made) in advance of the hearing.
-If a candidate is presenting his own case, then they will be allowed to be accompanied by a single carer/friend.
+If a candidate is presenting his or her own case, then they will be allowed to be accompanied by a single carer/friend.
 The teacher(s) and candidate will have the opportunity to hear each other’s submission to the panel at the hearing.
 The appeals panel will comprise a member of the school’s Senior Leadership Team and a Governor, neither of whom have previously dealt with the particular case.

 The centre will maintain a written record of all appeals, which will include the outcome of an appeal and the reasons for that outcome.
 A copy will be sent to the candidate and, where appropriate, to their carer within seven working days of the appeal hearing.